Explore Africa’s top safari destinations like Kruger and Masai Mara. Find expert advice to choose the perfect safari trip for your adventure

 The timing of your safari is arguably one of the factors that will most significantly impact your experience.
 Are you traveling during the high season or the low season?
 Why is it considered high season, and is there something unique to witness during that time?
 What are the precipitation levels, accessibility, and weather conditions like?
 All of these factors can make the difference between spotting 20 lions in a single day or not a single one.

 Conduct thorough research in advance to determine the best times to visit each of these national parks.
-Online platforms like How to prepare for your first safari trip
+Online platforms like SafariBookings provide comprehensive information about major African national parks, including details about the wildlife you can expect to see and the likelihood of sightings.

 Planning a safari trip entirely independently or at the very last minute can have unfortunate consequences.
 Vehicles may be fully booked, entry permits to the national parks might be unavailable, or you could find yourself in situations where numerous small operators are attempting to extract every single penny from you.
 I used to meticulously plan every aspect of my safari trips on my own.
 However, I realized that this approach consumed a lot of time and often resulted in minimal cost savings, if any.